-When a female goes into heat (also known as estrus), males simply follow their instinct to pass on their genes without any concern for the genetic ramifications.
+When a female goes into heat (also known as the estrus cycle), males simply follow their instinct to pass on their genes without any concern for the genetic ramifications.
 Littermates living in the same home naturally respond when the time is right.
+The estrus cycle varies in dogs and cats.

 A cat in heat may suddenly become vocal or start exhibiting excessive affection.
 An indoor cat who wants to get outside can also indicate a heat cycle, while the estrus posture of butt in the air with tail tilted to one side may be the most telling sign.
 Female dogs may urinate excessively, lick their genitals and seem clingy and agitated.
 Bloody discharge and a swollen vulva also occur with a dog in heat.
 Signs of heat can also be signs of a problem, such as a urinary tract infection, so see your vet whenever you feel uncertain of the cause of a particular behavior.